Happy Vegannie

 Where can I get vegan chocolate?

-Vegan chocolate generally does not come labeled as such, so if you don’t find “Vegan Chocolate” on the chocolate section, just look for dark chocolate or bittersweet chocolate and make sure that the ingredients on the packaging do not have milk or derivatives of it, and voila, it is a vegan chocolate (regularly dark or semi-bitter chocolates have more possibilities of being vegan).
+Vegan chocolate generally does not come labeled as such.
+So if you don’t find “Vegan Chocolate” on the chocolate section, just look for dark chocolate or bittersweet chocolate.
+And make sure that the ingredients on the packaging do not have milk or derivatives of it, and voilà, it is a vegan friendly chocolate.

 How do I make sure that every time I go to eat a piece of my Vegan Wool Roll Bread it is super soft?